ekwus/ALoRa/README.md

 ...This gets prepended to the URL used to access TTN.
 Currently the URL is hardcoded and will end up as <region>.thethings.network.
 A typical region value is "eu" and you can find yours on the end of the applicatio Hanlder value which will be somthing like "ttn-handler-eu"

 ## Example
-A simple console app can be created as follows (yes the this access a live TTN application, please don't abuse it);
+A simple console app can be created as follows (yes the this accesses a live TTN application, please don't abuse it);

 ```C#
 class Program